lucksei/k8s-submissions-chapter2/README.md

 ### 3.7.
 The project, step 16

 Modified the workflow to create a namespace for the branch that is being deployed.

+### 3.8.
+The project, step 17

+Added new workflow to delete the namespace when the branch is deleted.